cmu-pasta/date-time/date-cop/README.md

 1. CodeQL CLI installed on your system via the appropriate CodeQL pack
 2. `CODEQL_PATH` environment variable set to your CodeQL installation directory
+3. Run `code pack install` to get all python pack references

 ## Usage